 - Be honest with me about the people in your organization and let me know if you think there is anyone that is not on board with the change.
 There are many times that a business chooses to change processes when a new system goes into place, and it’s helpful for me to know who the dissenters might be.

 - Keep me informed of changes that you make to your project as soon as they happen.
 If you want to add functionality, let me know.
-If you’re looking for a third party add-on, I can help with the integration – but I need to know sooner rather than later that it’s your intention.
+If you’re looking for a third party add-on, I can help with the integration, but I need to know sooner rather than later your intention.